J. R. Sweezy

 Justin Ross "J. R." Sweezy (born April 8, 1989) is an American former professional football player who was a guard in the National Football League (NFL).
 He was selected by the Seattle Seahawks in the seventh round, 225th overall, of the 2012 NFL draft.
 He played college football for the NC State Wolfpack.

 Early life

 Sweezy was born in Mooresville, North Carolina, to Bryan and Susan Sweezy.
 He is the older brother of sister Madison Sweezy.
-Sweezy grew up a North Carolina State Wolfpack fan, as his grandfather had previously played fullback for North Carolina State.
-As a linebacker at Mooresville High School in Mooresville, his junior year he recorded 115 tackles, eight tackles-for-loss, and three sacks.
-His senior year he recorded 195 tackles, 14 tackles-for-loss, six sacks, and four forced fumbles in 12 games.
+Sweezy grew up a NC State Wolfpack fan, as his grandfather had previously played fullback for North Carolina State.

+As a linebacker at Mooresville High School, his junior year, he recorded 115 tackles, eight tackles-for-loss, and three sacks.
+His senior year, he recorded 195 tackles, 14 tackles-for-loss, six sacks, and four forced fumbles in 12 games.
 He also wrestled in high school, winning the 2007 North Carolina 3A 285-pound state championship.